Managing, observing and supervising the conduct of FOREX brokers.

 While the FCA is the financial regulatory body for the UK, it operates independently of the British government (only reporting to parliament) and is financed by fees collected from members of the financial services industry.
 The FCA regulates financial firms providing services to consumers and maintains the integrity and transparency of the financial markets in the UK.

-Each UK FOREX broker should be licensed by the FCA.
-Details for this are easily accessible on FOREX companies’ Websites, with each carrying a register number.
-In cases where a company claims it is licensed by the FCA, you can easily verify this information by visiting the FCA at the following URL: register.fca.org.uk.
+Each UK-domiciled FOREX broker should be licensed by the FCA.
+Details for this are easily accessible on FOREX companies’ websites, with each carrying a register number.
+In cases where a company claims it is licensed by the FCA, you can easily verify this information by visiting the FCA website.
 If you find results, then the company’s claims of licensing are legitimate.
-Otherwise, the company in question is not licensed by the FCA and should be avoided at all times.
+Otherwise, the company in question is not licensed by the FCA and should always be avoided.

 Put simply, Arincen is a social networking platform that brings together traders and experts to exchange expertise and ideas.
 Collectively, we evaluate the best FOREX companies in the world while offering a comprehensive suite of services and tools, all in one place, either via a personal computer or a mobile app.
 Arincen offers a wide range of services, which include: